geohackweek/datasharing/_episodes/01-conda-tutorial.md

 [      COMPLETE      ]|###################################################| 100%
 Linking packages ...
 [      COMPLETE      ]|###################################################| 100%

 ~~~
 {: .output}

 Conda will compare versions and let you know what is available to install.
 It will also tell you about other packages that will be automatically updated or changed with the update.
 *If there are newer version available, follow the instruction to install the newest version of conda.*

 In my case, the conda needed to be updated, along with this update, some dependencies also need to be updated.
 There is also a NEW package that will be INSTALLED in order to update conda.

+---
-## Managing Environments
+## 2. Managing Environments

 ### What is a conda environment and why is it so useful?

-Using `conda`, you can create an *environment* for your project.
+Using `conda`, you can create an isolated python *environment* for your project.
 An environment is a set of packages that can be used in one or multiple projects.
 The default environment with Anaconda is the root environment, which contains Anaconda default packages listed [here](https://docs.continuum.io/anaconda/pkg-docs).

 There are two ways of creating a conda environment.

-1. An environment file in YAML format (`environment.yml`)
+1. An environment file in YAML format (`environment.yml`).
-2. Manual specifications of packages
+2. Manual specifications of packages.

+---
-##### Creating environment with an environment file.
+#### Creating environment with an environment file.

 YAML?
 What's that?